 - Followers – These users can copy the strategies of the signal providers.
 As a follower, you can also copy strategies of the portfolios created by other followers.

-Once you have your Classic login account details, you can then start using a number of useful features, including:
+Once you have your Classic login account details, you can then start using several useful features, including:

 - Lock Trade – This allows you to verify the execution of a trade after the signal has been received.